by Jack Dunning

 * * *

 See this introduction and overview AutoHotkey Tricks You Ought To Do With Windows!
 This e-book includes both those tips and the reference material (Table of Contents and indexes) from the other four AutoHotkey books.
-Pick up a 99¢ copy and share it with your friends.

 * * *The third edition with more chapters and an index to the AutoHotkey commands found in the book is available in e-book format from Amazon (and other formats—EPUB and PDF— at the ComputorEdgeBooks Web site linked below).
 Jack's A Beginner's Guide to AutoHotkey, Absolutely the Best Free Windows Utility Software Ever!: Create Power Tools for Windows XP, Windows Vista, Windows 7 and Windows 8 (preferred, EPUB format for iPad, Android, and computers; MOBI for Amazon Kindle; and PDF for printing) offers a gentle approach to learning AutoHotkey.
 (Also available from Amazon for the Kindle and Kindle software on other devices.)